buley/personal/src/content/success.md

-# My Definition of Success
+# My Standard, My Scale: Measuring Success by Personal Mastery

-> *"True success is not measured by what you achieve, but by what you become."*
+> *“Do not go where the path may lead, go instead where there is no path and leave a trail.” — Ralph Waldo Emerson*

+*Success is not a destination to reach, but a standard to maintain.
+External metrics are irrelevant when you build your own measuring stick.*

 I don't measure success the way most people do.
 Titles, external validation, and societal benchmarks don't define me. **Success, for me, is not about fitting into someone else's system—it's about mastering my own.**